Could Dark Energy be a Manifestation of Gravity?: Introduction

 The organization of this paper is as follows.
-In Section~\ref{sec:2}, a detailed description is presented of the model used here to explain the present epoch acceleration of the Universe: as being a gravitational-rotational-inertial phenomenon.
-A formalism containing the astrophysical and mathematical descriptions of the components to validate the model's claims is presented in Section~\ref{sec:3}.
+In Sec.~\ref{sec:2}, a detailed description is presented of the model used here to explain the present epoch acceleration of the Universe: as being a gravitational-rotational-inertial phenomenon.
+A formalism containing the astrophysical and mathematical descriptions of the components to validate the model's claims is presented in Sec.~\ref{sec:3}.
 It includes analytical derivations of the G\"{o}del-Obukhov metric in spherical comoving coordinates, the cosmic radial GM and GE force fields, and the density of the Universe, where the GE and GM fields are the gravitational analogues of electric and magnetic force fields, respectively.
-In general, the GE and GM fields relate directly to the total mass and rotation, respectively, of a gravitating system (see Williams 2002).
+In general, the GE and GM fields relate directly to the total mass and rotation, respectively, of a gravitating system (see, e.g., Refs.~\cite{Thorne1986,Williams2002}).
 Also, included are the cosmological parameters used, which includes the cosmic rotational (or angular) velocity, the scale factor, and the Hubble constant.
-The numerical results from evolving the analytical expressions for the GE and GM accelerations over time are presented in Section~\ref{sec:4}; and a discussion is presented in Section~\ref{sec:5}.
-Included in Section~\ref{sec:5}, an analytical expression for the cosmic magnetic field (equation~{74}) given by the G\"{o}del-Obukhov metric in terms of the spin density is evolved over time and compared with observations and theory.
-Surprisingly, this expression suggests how the magnetic field and the GM field might be related through the spin density.
-Conclusions are presented in Section~\ref{sec:6}.
+The numerical results from evolving the analytical expressions for the GE and GM accelerations over time are presented in Sec.~\ref{sec:4}.
+The Discussion is presented in Sec.~\ref{sec:5}.
+Included in Sec.~\ref{sec:5}, an analytical expression for the cosmic magnetic field [Eq.~(\ref{D15})] given by the G\"{o}del-Obukhov metric in terms of the spin density is evolved over cosmic time and compared with observations and theory.
+This expression suggests how the magnetic field, the mass density, and the GM field might be related through the spin density.
+Also included in Sec.~\ref{sec:5}, the equation of state from Obukhov \cite{Obukhov2000} is used to test the validity of these present model calculations.
+In Sec.~\ref{sec:5.7} a summary is given of the individual Discussion sections.
+Conclusions are presented in Sec.~\ref{sec:6}.